Panoramic view of Port de Soller harbor and bay surrounded by Tramuntana mountains, Palma de Mallorca, Spain

 Off-season (lower prices)

-Palma de Mallorca, Spain is a Warm destination perfect for beach and island.
+Palma de Mallorca, Spain is a destination with a warm climate, perfect for Gothic cathedral and Mediterranean beaches.
 The best time to visit is May, Jun, Jul, Aug, & Sep, when weather conditions are ideal.
-Budget travelers can explore from $98/day, while mid-range trips average $228/day.
+Budget travel costs around $144/day, while mid-range trips average $309/day.
 EU citizens need only ID.

 /day